The legal tightrope of brand mimicry by discount supermarkets

 Moroccanoil v Aldi:

 The recent decision on the Thatcher’s case demonstrates that not much has changed for brand owners over the last decade.
-In this 2014 case, Moroccanoil relied upon their goodwill in the Moroccanoil packaging and argued that Aldi’s name (‘Miracle Oil’) and packaging was so similar that a substantial number of consumers would be deceived as to origin.
+In this 2014 passing off case, Moroccanoil relied upon their goodwill in the Moroccanoil packaging and argued that Aldi’s name (‘Miracle Oil’) and packaging was so similar that a substantial number of consumers would be deceived as to origin.
 The courts held that if consumers initially assumed that the two products were connected but that assumption is corrected before the purchase is made and Moroccanoil suffers no damage consequently, there can be no actionable misrepresentation.
 It was acceptable that Aldi made a conscious and deliberate decision to create a ‘dupe’ which recalls the get-up of Moroccan Oil’s product but without leading consumers to falsely assume any trade connection.
 The courts held that Aldi had been cheeky in its selection of duped packaging but there was no evidence of any single person being deceived.

 Does the long-standing principle that someone should not seek to take over another’s goodwill still ring true today?
 There may be an opportunity to broaden the interpretation of misrepresentation and offer brand owners a leg to stand on against ‘dupes’.
 Passing off could perhaps be expanded to cover a situation when someone tries to misrepresent their products as having the same or similar qualities as those of another.
 For example, Aldi’s comparable ‘TAURUS’ product does not contain any real lemons (but Thatchers cloudy lemon cider does), instead it contains citric acid and lemon flavouring.